mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 “Jesus are we almost there already?”

 We moved over the right side and hugged the shoreline carefully.
-We were looking for the landing bay, and we were NOT going to miss it.
+We were looking for the landing bay and we were NOT going to miss it.

 We saw a sign saying “Welcome to John Coull hut” but there was no landing zone.
 There was just a steep grassy hill, but not as bad as before when we got the canoe out.
 We manoeuvred the canoe to the side and out of the main current.
 Fem carefully gets out of the canoe and climbs up the hill and sees a path.
 I urge her to follow it and see where the landing zone is.
 She follows it and sees that it is just around the corner.
 So rather than get back into the canoe, we just walked along the steep shoreline dragging the canoe by the rope on the front.
 I was shocked when I saw the landing zone.
 If you did not know it was there, you WOULD have missed it.
 There was a strong current right in front of it and it was only about 10 metres wide.
 It was also directly behind a steep turn.
 The shore was a small section of dirt and mud that was on an angle of 45 degrees.
 I took the rope connected to the canoe and dragged it over.
 I got another shock when I stepped on the dirt near the waters edge and I sunk down almost up to my knee.

 We were not going to be able to drag the canoe up the steep slope without getting the barrels out first to lighten the weight.
 Fem untied them and passed them up to me.
-Then we were able to get the canoe up higher, and we then tied off both ends to nearby trees and stumps.
+Then we were able to get the canoe up higher and we then tied off both ends to nearby trees and stumps.

 We were safe!
 We took the 5 barrels up to the 100 metre path to the hut.
 This took ages as we were both exhausted.